 Airbnb lodging for business travel continues to grow globally among SAP Concur customers

 According to SAP Concur expense data from Q1 2016 through Q4 2017, we found:

 - Business spend on Airbnb peaks in October.
-On average, SAP Concur customers spend 26 percent more on Airbnb lodgings compared to other months.
-In fact, October happens to be one of the busiest months for business travel overall, with previous SAP Concur data showing 20 percent more business travellers making trips during this time of year.
+On average, SAP Concur customers spend 26% more on Airbnb lodgings compared to other months.
+In fact, October happens to be one of the busiest months for business travel overall, with previous SAP Concur data showing 20% more business travellers making trips during this time of year.

-- Tuesdays and Wednesdays are the most popular weekdays for Airbnb stays, with an average of 22 percent more bookings on these days compared to other weekdays.
+- Tuesdays and Wednesdays are the most popular weekdays for Airbnb stays, with an average of 22% more bookings on these days compared to other weekdays.

 - Higher Education institutions continue to spend the most on Airbnb lodging per year across industries, followed by technology companies.

-- From 2016 to 2017, the percentage of Airbnb bookings in SAP Concur which either began or ended on a weekend increased from 51 percent to 56 percent.
+- From 2016 to 2017, the percentage of Airbnb bookings in SAP Concur which either began or ended on a weekend increased from 51% to 56%.